mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 4) Calculate scaling factors for each sample
 5) Apply scaling factors to samples and control

 What is a spike-in control?
 It's a small ammount of DNA form another species that is added to each sample before library preparation.
 Here, we are using E. coli DNA as the spike-in control for our CUT&RUN samples.
 These sample files have all been aligned to the human genome assembly (hg38p.14) and the E.coli genome assembly.
-To see more detail about performing the alignments to E.coli, look here <insert link to script>
+To see more detail about performing the alignments to E.coli, look [here](https://github.com/mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/blob/main/CUT.RUN_training_alignments.bash)

 Let's assess our samples and calculate normalization ratios.
 First, check where we are and load our modules.
 ```